-- Electrolysers as electricity loads connected to the NEM (the SSLT determines the size of electrolysers to meet hydrogen demand, and passes these details to the DLT as an input). - The monthly hydrogen demand and additional demand from associated plant. - Electrolyser capital and operating costs. - Utilisation of hydrogen for electricity production, if selected as a generation technology.
+- Electrolysers as electricity loads connected to the NEM (the SSLT determines the size of electrolysers to meet hydrogen demand, and passes these details to the DLT as an input). - The monthly hydrogen demand and additional demand from associated plant. - Electrolyser capital and operating costs. - Utilisation of hydrogen for electricity production, if selected as a generation technology. - Green steel production as both additional hydrogen demand and inflexible electricity demand.

-The gas objects of PLEXOS can be used to represent all these hydrogen elements.
-Figure 26 illustrates how hydrogen production and demand are implemented in capacity outlook models using gas field, gas plant, and gas storage objects:
+The capacity outlook model functionality typically used to model the eastern and south-eastern gas systems of Australia in the GSOO The gas objects of PLEXOS can be used to represent all these hydrogen elements.
+Figure 15 illustrates how hydrogen production and demand are implemented in capacity outlook models using gas field, gas plant, and gas storage objects:

-Gas field objects are used to represent the water supply.
-The cost of water for the production of hydrogen may be given as a production cost of the gas field, and may be limited by the assumed availability of water.

-- Electrolysers are implemented as gas plant objects which are connected to gas fields, to a hydrogen demand node, and to an electricity node. - Electrolyser electricity consumption is given as the gas plant energy usage. - The hydrogen demand is implemented using injections-only gas storage objects, with monthly hydrogen demand targets applied as monthly targets for the gas storage levels.
+- Gas field objects are may be used to represent the water supply 14.
+The cost of water for the production of hydrogen may be given as a production cost of the gas field, and may be limited by the assumed availability of water. - Electrolysers, green steel and ammonia facilities are implemented as gas plant objects which are connected to gas fields, to a hydrogen demand node, and to an electricity node. - Electrolyser, ammonia and green steel electricity consumption is given as the gas plant energy usage. - The hydrogen demand is implemented using injections-only gas storage objects, with monthly hydrogen demand targets applied as monthly targets for the gas storage levels.

-Figure 26 Hydrogen implementation in capacity outlook models
+Figure 26 Figure 15 Hydrogen implementation in capacity outlook models